 Passive feedback is a great choice for companies that need a steady stream of customer input.
 These systems are as simple as setting up a feedback form or forum on your website, or leaving out writing materials and a box for comments and complaints in your restaurant.
 Then you let customers tell you what they think when it’s convenient for them.

-If you want to start gathering feedback passively without showing the world the bad reviews, we recommend using helpdesk software like Freshdesk, Zendesk or Desk.com.
+If you want to start gathering feedback passively without showing the world the bad reviews, we recommend using helpdesk software like Gorgias, Help Scout, Freshdesk, or Zendesk.
 As one example, Freshdesk’s free Sprout plan gives you a feedback widget that you can add to your website or knowledge base, or even to an app.
 Most of their paid plans also let you set up a community forum.